 - What miles you’ll need

-- How to know upgrade space is available
+- How to know when upgrade space is available

-- Do upgrades get lounge access / chauffeur service?
+- Do upgrades come with lounge access/chauffeur service?

 - How to book the upgrade